The Gateway Concert Band

 About Us

-We currently have around 55 members, from ages 16 to 80+ who hail from Puyallup to Des Moines.
+We currently have around 53 members, from ages 16 to 80 who hail from Puyallup to Des Moines.
 New members of every kind of band instrument are always welcome.
 There are no auditions or dues.
 Just come to a rehearsal with your instrument and be ready to have fun and make new friends.
 Rehearsals are held on Monday evenings, from 7 PM until 9 PM., except for the Monday nights we have concerts, and December.
-Rehearsals are held in the band room at Enumclaw Middle School.
+Rehearsals are held in the Great Hall of the Crescent Lodge #109 of the Free & Accepted Masons in Enumclaw..

 The Gateway Concert Band is a 501(c)(3) non-profit corporation registered with the State of Washington and the I.R.S.